mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 <!-- The process of personal development of knowledge is less clear from video data.
 NOTE - SOME MORE READING ON AN INTERPRETATION OF THIS THAT I CAN WORK WITH FOR THIS DATA IS PERHAPS NEEDED. -->

-Personal knowledge and practices are harder to observe in the video data of mostly pair interaction.
-However, following Rogoff's interpretation of this personal plane as participatory appropriation [@rogoff_observing_1995-1], knowledge or processes which individuals adopt, reuse and transform fits within this plane.
-Thus beyond solo activity demonstrating personal knowledge, expressions of personal knowledge or practices when they are shared back into the community activity are also valid here.

-The child shows their personal knowledge of game design patterns in the end of course evaluation.
+While it is hard to observe personal dimensions of processess in the interaction above, the child shows their personal knowledge of game design patterns in the end of course evaluation.
 She responded to the question _What would you like to see next time?
 What would you add?_ with the comment.
 "Th: I'd add a health bar and lots more levels and keep on changing the characters and background."

 ## Cultural, Interpersonal & Personal Planes Analysis of use of GDPs

-In the above analyis of the vignette three planes of activity are covered in summary.
-The next section goes in to more detail.
+In the preceeding section, a short interchange beween participants was analysed using three foci of activity  cultural, interpersonal and personal foci.
 In this section I present the results of analysis of other video recordings as separate observations on the way GPDs are used by participants and facilitators to further their game making objectives.
 Acknowledging that these observation do not fall nearly into each of the three planes, I begin with those oriented more to cultural focus before progressing to  observations oriented chiefly to interpersonal activity and  then ending with some observation on GDPs impact on personal knowledge construction.

 ## Use of GDPs explored from a cultural focus

 In the previous chapter the role of cultural activities to engage and sustain engagement in this game making programme were examined.
 This chapter allows us to focus in on the role that game design patterns in particular.
-Design patterns are by parents, children and facilitators as a tool of apprenticeship and personal expression in this emerging game making community.
+Design patterns used are by parents, children and facilitators in diverse ways in this emerging game making community.
+NAMELY?

 <!-- NOTE - ADD QUICK SUMMARY OF PREVIOUS CHAPTERS FINDINGS - IF THIS HELPS GROUND THIS SECTION -->